A One-Bowl Lemon Snacking Cake You’ll Make Year Round

 My snacking cake version does not call for a boxed mix, in case you were wondering, but full disclosure: my goal with this recipe – and really with all my snacking cake recipes – is for it to taste just as delicious and to have just as soft a crumb, as the Betty Crocker and Duncan Hines’ cakes of my youth – and of those there were many.
 I did not grow up in a home where homemade cakes were offered up on the regular, and thus I developed a true – dare I say – passion for those of the boxed variety.

-In this instance, I achieved the “cake from a mix” taste and texture via oil, instead of butter, a few yolks and only a single whole egg (for moistness and color), a little lemon extract for an added burst of flavor and cake flour, instead of all-purpose, for an extra tender and fine crumb.
+In this instance, I achieved the “cake from a mix” taste and texture via oil, instead of butter, a yolk and only a single whole egg (for moistness and color) and cake flour, instead of all-purpose, for an extra tender and fine crumb.
 Moreover, I created a one-bowl lemon snacking cake, as the easy peasy assembly of a cake from a mix cannot be beat.
 Finally, on the off chance boxed cakes are not really your jam, and no worries: we can still be friends, I also added copious amounts of lemon zest and freshly-squeezed juice, as well as sour cream for tang and tenderness (and, yes, it’s true, you’d be hard pressed to find any of those ingredients in a lemon cake of Betty’s or Duncan’s).

 In short, I am pretty confident you will love this lemon snacking cake, whether you are a boxed cake mix fan, or not.
 The ease and speed with which it comes together and bakes, the smell that will fill your kitchen when you pull it from the oven, and the arrival of something so bright, tart and citrus-y to go along with the shorter days and colder temps, is most definitely something with which we can all get on board.